SubjectNerd-Unity/UnityPixelCamera/README.md

 __CameraSize__ : int[]

-Actual pixel size of the camera, as an array.
+Actual pixel size of the camera, as an integer array.

 ### Methods ###

 __ForceRefresh()__ : void

+Force the camera to recalculate rendering sizes.